genie-team/graphql-genie/docs/mutations.md

 Updates also have a single argument, input. input has data and clientMutationId arguments like create.
 They also have a where field.
 The where field type is the where unique input, same that we saw in the create if we were connecting a User (UserWhereUniqueInput).
 You can update based on id or any other field that has the @unique directive.

+Updates also have a conditions field, if the condition isn't met the update won't happen.
+Also the payload will have the `unalteredData` field with the current store data (normal updates that succeed fill the `data` field).

 ```graphql
 updateCity(input: UpdateCityMutationInput!): CityPayload